-After successful completion of the laboratory, students will be able to:

-- 1. Design, implement and test algorithms for NLP problems. - 2.
-Understand the mathematical and linguistic foundations underlying approaches to the various areas in NLP. - 3.
-Apply NLP techniques to design real world NLP applications such as machine translation, text categorization, text summarization, information extraction...etc.
+La Lab Outcomes: Aft After successful completion of the lab course students will be able to: 1 1 Design, implement and test algorithms for NLP problems.
+2 Understand the mathematical and linguistic foundations underlying approaches to the various areas in NLP.
+3 Apply NLP techniques to design real world NLP applications such as machine translation, text categorization, text summarization, information extractionetc.